The Celtic Fire Feasts - Main Essay

 Pass in constant feasting, a week."

-Marking the start of Geimhreadh, the cold winter, Samhain is strongly associated with the dead and the Celtic otherworld of the Sidhe and Annwn (2), for it heralds the coming of cold and dark days.
-Great fires were lit and the embers were used to kindle the winter hearth fires (3) to ensure warmth indoors over the coming season of cold.
-The feast of Samhain is also strongly associated with prophecy, a welcome assurance of survival into the following summer and a firm foundation for the plans of kings over the following year, made famous by King Dathi in the Irish tale Sluaghid Dathi.
+Marking the start of Geimhreadh, the cold winter, Samhain is strongly associated with the dead and the Celtic otherworld of the Sidhe and Annwn as described in the myths (for a review, see: Digital Medievalist: Samain).
+Great fires were lit and the embers were used to kindle the winter hearth fires (Frazer, J. 1890, 1922) to ensure warmth indoors over the coming season of cold.
+The feast of Samhain is also strongly associated with prophecy, a welcome assurance of survival into the following summer and a firm foundation for the plans of kings over the following year, made famous by King Dathi in the Irish tale Sluaghid Dathi (O'Curry, E. 1855,1856)

 By the 4th century, May 13th become adopted within the Church as a day to remember martyrs and saints.
 In AD609, May 13th was dedicated to All Martyrs by Pope Boniface IV at a ceremony performed during the restoration and rededication of the Pantheon in Rome which took place between AD608-15.
 In the following year, AD610, on this date the temple was dedicated to Mother of God and all Holy Martyrs.